 Harry will soon be en route to Oman and the United Arab Emirates.
 While the Oman invitation was extended His Majesty Sultan Qaboos bin Said al Said, their Royal Highnesses will likely not have the opportunity to shoot the shit over cocktails.
 Unfortunately, due to ill health, The Sultan has had to cancel his engagements with Prince Harry.
 Both parties are still keen for Harry to follow through on the visit, which will now likely be equal parts personal and official duty.
 After spending time in Oman, the white pants will break free and take to the polo field in Abu Dhabi for the Sentebale Polo Cup.

 Harry’s “official” schedule is as follows, below.
-Unofficial shenanegans will likely be reported in due course.
+Unofficial shenanigans will likely be reported in due course.
+Continue reading

 Apply now to be a part of the coolest Harry crew on the block!